Quiz bots — A new way to increase conversions

 Of course, to see this engagement, users need to click on your bot.
 If you have a bot replacing a lead generation form for example, you will increase your conversion rate but not necessarily the number of people who actually click on your form.

 People do not click on lead generation forms or employee training modules because they are boring.
-Replacing the interface with that of a bot will make the process significantly more engaging, but nonetheless, filling out your email, name and phone number into any interface is still a boring prospect for most.
-Taking a quiz on the other hand offers the promise of a pleasurable experience to which you would willingly subject yourself.
-Thus, people will be more willing to click on a quiz bot than they would a normal lead generation bot.
+Replacing the interface with that of a bot will make the process significantly more engaging, but filling out your email, name, and phone number into any interface is still a boring prospect for most.
+Taking a quiz, on the other hand, offers the promise of a pleasurable experience to which you would willingly subject yourself.
+Thus, people will be more willing to click on a quiz bot than they would on a normal lead generation bot.

 While the idea is still nascent, it is not without some legitimate backing.
 Consider the case of Buzzfeed.
 Today, they might be a sprawling media empire, that does everything from cooking tutorials to serious news.
 But, until a few years back, they were probably known for their fun quizzes that told you which Harry Potter character you were.
 In fact, as a millennial myself, I must admit that I am still prone to clicking on Buzzfeed quizzes that come across my feed (even if with some amount of guilt).